Schexnayder

+Schexnayder (/ʃeɪksˈniːdər/) is a surname most commonly found in the U.S. state of Louisiana.
+It is derived from the German surname Scheckschneider, probably referring to a maker of jackets and jerkins.

 United States

 The first Schexnayder to settle in Louisiana, Henry Albert Schexnayder, arrived in the 1720s and settled in what was called the "German Coast" (now St. Charles Parish).
-Hanno Deiler lists 27 spellings of the Schexnayder surname found in official documents.

 Notable individuals with the surname include: